DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 6. Ensure/review if participant agreement and data use agreement is included with the dataset

-<li>If individuals and communities are represented</li>
+	- If individuals and communities are represented</li>
-<li>If there is representativeness of diverse human populations</li>
+	- If there is representativeness of diverse human populations</li>
-<li>If the protection or endangerment status of species is specified</li>
+	- If the protection or endangerment status of species is specified</li>
-<li>If geographic locations (e.g., contested boundaries, historical and current political situations) are specified</li>
+	- If geographic locations (e.g., contested boundaries, historical and current political situations) are specified</li>
-<li>If animal research ethics and approvals are acquired</li>
+	- If animal research ethics and approvals are acquired</li>
-<li>Review and ensure if it is possible that the dataset may impact a specific group?</li>
+	- Review and ensure if it is possible that the dataset may impact a specific group?</li>
-<li>Does this dataset follow compliance & institutional policy?</li>
+	- Does this dataset follow compliance & institutional policy?</li>

 ##### Steps after importing the dataset in OpenRefine